 With the rise of online interaction between regular people comes a rise of misinformation by so-called “experts” i.e. people who own a few shoes and think they know best because they own a few shoes.
 I used to be one of those people too, when starting this blog, having worked in a shoe store and having owned a few.
-Little did I know that I didn’t really know shit.
-It wasn’t until I dedicated years of my life to studying all aspects of shoes: From making shoes bespoke, to shoe shining professionally (and handling every brand under the sun), and lastly to engulfing myself into understanding the production of shoes by spending tons of time in a factory and dealing with one.
+Little did I know that I didn’t really know much.
+It wasn’t until I dedicated years of my life to studying all aspects of shoes: From making shoes bespoke to shoe shining professionally (and handling every brand under the sun), and lastly to engulfing myself in understanding the production of shoes by spending tons of time in a factory and dealing with one.
 After that, I could finally be both the customer and brand owner and see the reality of things from both angles.
 And it was eye-opening, to say the least.

 So, in case you truly do not know what to expect at each price point, allow me to break it down for you here so you can finally know better and stop assuming you should get gold for the price of copper.

 To preface what makes the price of shoes, here you have the main components:

 1. Materials – i.e. upper leather, sole leather, insole, and components inside like shank, cork, etc.

 2. Workers’ Salary – the longer it takes the make the shoe, the more it costs.
 The more details, the more time, the more price.
 Less details, less time, less price.